-Hugely popular sitcom following Josh (Josh Widdicombe) and his flatmates Kate (Beattie Edmondson) and Owen (Elis James) and their relentlessly annoying landlord Geoff (Jack Dee).
-Frustrated, single and reliably grumpy, Josh feels completely stuck in his life with Kate and Owen, and as the series progresses, things only go from bad to worse.
+The second series of the hugely popular sitcom following Josh (Josh Widdicombe) and his flatmates Kate (Beattie Edmondson) and Owen (Elis James), and their relentlessly annoying landlord Geoff (Jack Dee).

 With award-winning premieres and returning series of well-known favourites, BBC Entertainment showcases seductive new contemporary drama and thrilling crime series, along with classic and cutting edge comedy.